Loïc Dubois

 Research

-Computing the intrinsic Delaunay triangulation of a closed orientable polyhedral surface Preprint
+Computing the intrinsic Delaunay triangulation of a closed polyhedral surface preprint (submitted)

 A discrete analog of Tutte's barycentric embeddings on surfaces with Colin de Verdière and Despré SODA 2025

-Untangling graphs on gurfaces with Colin de Verdière and Despré SODA 2024
+Untangling graphs on surfaces with Colin de Verdière and Despré SODA 2024

 Making multicurves cross minimally on surfaces ESA 2024